stat545ubc-2020/stat-545b-assignments-tianyica/assignment-4b/README.md

 - The final `&` frees up your terminal

-The original Make activity was put together by Jenny Bryan's STAT 545 team before 2017, with the associated content available in [stat545.com Chapter 36: Automating Data Analysis Pipelines](https://stat545.com/automating-pipeline.html).
+Attribution: The original Make activity was put together by Jenny Bryan's STAT 545 team before 2017, with the associated content available in [stat545.com Chapter 36: Automating Data Analysis Pipelines](https://stat545.com/automating-pipeline.html).